leomaurodesenv/multiple-nfe-reader/README.md

 This package can:
 1. Decode barcode from images.
 2. Decode QR code from images.
-3. Read text from images _(working on)_.
+3. Read text from images.

 ---
 ## Installation

 Install the requirements to use this package.
+You have to install [tesseract](https://github.com/tesseract-ocr/tesseract/wiki) in your computer.

 ```shell
 #-- installing the requirements